treasure-data/td-js-sdk/STREAMING_INGESTION.md

 ## Configurations

-We still use the same configurations, but the `host` configuration needs to be changed so that it will point to our Ingestion API.
+We still use the same configurations, but the `host` configuration needs to be changed so that it will point to our new endpoint.

 The `host` configuration will have the following values, depending on which environment you want to ingest data.

-- AWS Asia Pacific (Seoul)
+- AP02 Region
   - **ap02.records.in.treasuredata.com**

-- AWS Asia Pacific (Tokyo):
+- Tokyo Region
   - **ap01.records.in.treasuredata.com**

-- AWS East
+- US Region
   - **us01.records.in.treasuredata.com**

-- AWS EU
+- EU01 Region
   - **eu01.records.in.treasuredata.com**

 Example: